 As tears welled up in her eyes and raindrops began speckling the glass before her, she silently gazed out the same window she’d been gazing out of for the past ten years, looking at the same podunk town she’d been looking at her entire life.

-Also, please take a moment to subscribe to this blog for email updates; and you might consider liking/following my Facebook author page for ongoing project updates and book discussions, and following my Amazon Author Page for future book releases.
+Also, please take a moment to subscribe to this blog for email updates; also, you can follow my Amazon Author Page for future book releases.
 Thanks!